Theme (narrative): Examples

+Some common themes in literature are love, war, revenge, betrayal, grace, isolation, parenthood, forgiveness, loss, treachery, rich versus poor, appearance versus reality, and help from otherworldly powers.

 Techniques

 Various techniques may be used to express literary themes.

 Leitwortstil

 Leitwortstil, which means "leading word style" in German, is the repetition of a wording, often with a theme, in a narrative to make sure it catches the reader's attention.
 An example of a leitwortstil is the recurring phrase, "So it goes", in Kurt Vonnegut's novel Slaughterhouse-Five.
 Its seeming message is that the world is deterministic: that things only could have happened in one way, and that the future already is predetermined.
 But given the anti-war tone of the story, the message perhaps is on the contrary, that things could have been different.
 Its use in Scheherazade's Arabian Nights demonstrates how the technique can result to the unification of the constituent members of story cycles.
 In the Bible, various forms of the verb "to see" also recur and underscore the idea of Abraham as a seer.
 There is also the repeated use of the root kbd in Samuel I, to indicate "weightiness, honor, glory".

 In New Testament studies, a leitwortstil is called a verbal thread.
 David Rhoads, Joanna Dewey, and Donald Michie identify several verbal threads in their seminal narrative-critical study of the Gospel of Mark.
 For example, Mark ties together two disparate narratives with a verbal thread that forces the reader to search for connections between the narratives.
 The word for ripping or tearing (Greek: σχίζω, schizō) is found at the baptism of Jesus in Mark 1:10 and at the rending of the temple veil in Mark 15:38.